ooyala/android-sample-apps/README.md

 This application was designed to illustrate how correctly configured Google IMA assets play back using the Ooyala SDK.

+### OptionsSampleApp

+This application was designed to illustrate how correctly configured Options assets play back using the Ooyala SDK.

 ## Using the CompleteSampleApp

 The CompleteSampleApp is compilable on download.
 You will have to perform a `make` to generate the code for the CompleteSampleApp to run.